redux-definitions/redux-definitions/README.md

 ## Overview

-Redux Enterprise is a library for **scaling development and maintainability of Redux-based projects**.

-Redux Enterprise achieves this by abstracting away common action, reducer, and selector patterns into a library of higher-level **state types**.
+Redux Enterprise is a library for **scaling development and maintainability of Redux-based projects** by abstracting away common action, reducer, and selector patterns into a library of higher-level **state types**.

 ### Whats included?
 - Library of reusable state types (flag, field, collection, index, etc)